Please enter your current email address to receive instructions on resetting your password.

 Another one of Hash's apprentices is Tom Barr of Galax, who owns and operates Barr's Fiddle Shop in Galax, where many professional musicians hang out and jam as well as purchase their instruments and music supplies.

 Randall Eller of Chilhowie, studied with Hash.
 Today he and his sons make fiddles and mandolins at Cabin Woodworks.
 Eller plays fiddle and guitar with the old-time band, Cleghorn.

 Other notable luthiers and fiddle makers along The Crooked Road include John Dancer of Damascus in Washington County; John Huron of Bristol; Mac Traynham of Willis in Floyd County; James Savage of Pipers Gap in Carroll County; Walter Messick with Cabin Creek Musical Instruments in Mouth of Wilson, Grayson County; and Wayne Powers and Bradley Hill of Haysi in Dickenson County.

-For more information on how you, too, can purchase a beautiful handmade fiddle, guitar, mandolin or other stringed instument, please contact the folks at the Visitor Center in the region you plan to visit.
+For more information on how you can purchase a beautiful handmade fiddle, guitar, mandolin or other stringed instrument, please contact the folks at the Visitor Center in the region you plan to visit.

 What's going on around Virginia?
 Subscribe to the Virginia eNews.

 Thank You!
 For subscribing to the Virginia eNewsletter.
 You will begin receiving 2 email newsletters each month.